tianzhi0549/FCOS/README.md

 ## Highlights
 - **Totally anchor-free:**  FCOS completely avoids the complicated computation related to anchor boxes and all hyper-parameters of anchor boxes.
 - **Memory-efficient:** FCOS uses 2x less training memory footprint than its anchor-based counterpart RetinaNet.
-- **Better performance:** Compared to RetinaNet, FCOS has better performance under exactly the same training and testing settings.
+- **Better performance:** Compared to RetinaNet, FCOS achieves better performance under exactly the same training and testing settings.
 - **State-of-the-art performance:** Without bells and whistles, FCOS achieves state-of-the-art performances.
 It achieves **41.0%** (ResNet-101-FPN) and **42.1%** (ResNeXt-32x8d-101) in AP on coco test-dev.
 - **Faster:** FCOS enjoys faster training and inference speed than RetinaNet.